 Old Mill swept the boys and girls team titles in yesterday's Anne Arundel County Indoor Track and Field Championships at the Fifth Regiment Armory.

-The Patriot girls captured their seventh straight county title, and the boys team foiled a Meade squad in search of its fifth county crown.
+The Patriots girls captured their seventh straight county title, and the boys team foiled a Meade squad in search of its fifth county crown.

 "A lot of people came through for us today," said Old Mill coach Ron Evans, who figured his boys team lost 15 points with distance runner Scott Boetig missing because of illness.
-"This crop of boys has never won the county championship indoors, so it was important to them.
-It was a very competitive meet.
-We were expecting very close races in almost every race, and we got it."
+"This crop of boys has never won the county championship indoors, so it was important to them."

 Seniors Rocky McMillan and Derric Johnson successfully defended their county titles in the 55-meter hurdles and 55 --, respectively.

 Led by shot-putter Mattie Cymek, Chesapeake pressured the Old Mill girls, but the Patriots scored 87 to hold off the Cougars (78).